 Some people use humour, others suspense.
 You can play with words and even experiment with the tone.

-An example of a company with its own voice is Laser Kitten
+An example of a company with its own voice is Laser Kitten.

-This irreverent high/low fashion brand for punky unicorns as they call themselves has 60K followers on Instagram and a peculiar voice.
+This irreverent high/low fashion brand for punky unicorns as they call themselves has 116K followers on Instagram and a peculiar voice.